 With these numbers, it isn’t surprising why the budget for the Department of Veterans Affairs increased by as much as 6%.

 One of the key central policies of the administration is to enforce stricter immigration laws and deport people who are undocumented.
-For this reason, you should expect detention centers and government prisons to experience an increase in their revenues, especially since there’s an estimated 11 million people that need to be moved out of the country.
+For this reason, you should expect detention centres and government prisons to experience an increase in their revenues.
+Especially since there are an estimated 11 million people that need to be moved out of the country.

 On average, a correctional officer earns about $41,000.
 Since the industry’s job growth is expected to hit 4%, this rate may even get higher.
 This might not sound like a large number but considering the industry’s high turnover rate, job opportunities would surely be abundant.

 During the election and prior to taking his office, you might have heard Trump lay out his plan to invest $1 trillion in infrastructure investment.
-And while the idea seems too ambitious, it actually had construction companies and workers feeling more hopeful, especially since the industry has been booming for the last couple of years after the recession.
+And while the idea seems too ambitious, it actually had construction companies and workers feeling more hopeful.
+Especially since the construction industry has been booming for the last couple of years after the recession.

-And who can forget the wall Trump wants built?
+And who can forget the wall Trump wants to be built?